 Please note that all free software contributed to and distributed by CDP

 remains the responsibility of the respective authors.

-- This prototype CDP plug-in is written by Richard Dobson, and the Direct-X version can be downloaded from his website: http://people.bath.ac.uk/masrwd/pvstream_dx.zip.
-Reference is also made in the /masrwd/ section of Richard's work on an extended pvoc format: 'pvocex', which is part of the background work for these plugins.
+- This prototype CDP plug-in is written by Richard Dobson, and the Direct-X version can be downloaded from his website: http://www.rwdobson.com/#PVOCRSC.
+Reference is also made to Richard's work on an extended pvoc format: 'pvocex', which is part of the background work for these plugins.
 Richard's home page references several other projects and publications regarding his technical work.

-- Richard's ongoing work towards CDP plugins can be seen via this download: http://www.rwdobson.com/pvplugs.html.
+- Richard's ongoing work towards CDP plugins can be seen via this page: http://www.rwdobson.com/pvplugs.html.
 There is also a download available from this page.

 AL-ERWIN Granulation & Algorithmic Package